tdaron/kaporos.github.io/content/blog/2024-04-08-jujutsu-an-alternative-to-git.md

 This has some interesting implications.
 For instance, there's no longer a need for the "stash" functionality.
 If you want to check out another revision, you can just do it.
 There's no requirement to make a dirty commit or stash to save the current working directory before switching to another revision, as changes you made already are saved in a revision.

-Moreover, it also means you can edit revisions in the past.
+Moreover, it also means you can easily edit revisions in the past.
 In Jujutsu, you're allowed to check out a previous revision, make some changes, and it will automatically rebase all descendant commits on this edited revision.

 ## Conflicts resolutions